 In the second year (60SP), most courses are organized as workshops and linked to an integrated project.
 Three workshops have to be selected among the following: groundwater modelling, soil water modelling, irrigation design and management, surface water modelling, river modelling, urban hydrology and advanced aquatic ecology.

-In addition, all students follow the courses on systems approach and social, political, institutional, economic and environmental aspects of water resources.
+In addition, all students follow the courses on a systems approach and social, political, institutional, economic and environmental aspects of water resources.

 The second year also includes a research thesis work (30SP).